A 95% LTV mortgage allows you to borrow up to 95% of your property value, so you just need a 5% deposit.

 You may be better aiming to remortgage at a higher LTV or speaking to a mortgage broker who can advise on the best remortgage rates available to you.

-The loan-to-value ratio is a huge factor for lenders to decide how much they can lend you, and at what rate.
+The loan-to-value ratio is a huge factor for lenders when deciding how much they can lend you, and at what rate.

-You're also more likely to fall into negative equity more easily, the greater percentage of the property value you owe.
-This is because if the property prices suddenly fell, it would be a shorter fall until you owed more than your home's new value.
+You're also more likely to fall into negative equity more easily if you owe a greater percentage of the property value.
+This is because if the property prices suddenly dropped, it would be a shorter fall until you owed more than your home's new value.

-Under the scheme the government guarantees any amount borrowed over 80% to reduce the risk for lenders and encourage banks to offer more high LTV mortgages.
+Under the scheme, the government guarantees any amount borrowed over 80% to reduce the risk for lenders.
+This encourages banks to offer more high LTV mortgages.

 How much you can borrow from a mortgage lender depends on your individual affordability, and a broker can help you to access current mortgage rates.

-A lender will generally base your borrowing on your annual income – you can normally borrow around 4 - 4.5 times this figure.
+A lender will generally base your borrowing on your annual income – you can normally borrow around 4 to 4.5 times this figure.

 Lenders also review your credit history to check whether you can reliably manage debt.
 It's worth checking your credit score before you apply and trying to resolve any issues, including errors on your report.

 While a 95% mortgage deal can get you on the property ladder faster, a larger deposit should open up access to better rates.
-You'll also be less vulnerable to the potential of negative equity”Kellie Steed, Mortgage Content Writer
+You'll also be less vulnerable to the potential of negative equity.”Jason McDonald, Mortgage Expert

 Great service